Quodatum/BenchX/src/benchx/suite/sample1/readme.md

-Sample suite just as a test of suite functionality.
+Sample suite mainly as a example of suite functionality.
-Contains xmark q20 and rewrite using group
+Contains the xmark q20 and rewritten version using XQuery 3 group by features